cirosantilli/ruby-cheat/README.md

     /home/ciro/.rvm/gems/ruby-2.0.0-p247

 Gems installed from now on with `gem install <gemname>` will go there, and be visible only to the given Ruby version.

-#Gem

-A gem is like a Python package: an interface which allows to install and publish Ruby projects.

-It is recommended that you use Bundler instead of gem to install gems, since bundler also takes care of dependency issues.

-The de-facto standard web interface for gems is `rubygems.org`, which is open source rails application.

-Gem metadata is specified on a `.gemspec` file.

-For gem documentation, the most widely used option is <http://rubydoc.info>, which is YARD based.

-##gem uninstall

-There is no clean built-in way to remove installed dependencies of a gem with it: <http://stackoverflow.com/questions/952836/do-i-have-to-manually-uninstall-all-dependent-gems>

-[gem-prune](https://github.com/ddollar/gem-prune/tree/master>) however seems to do the trick, but you have to manually mark which gems you want to keep, it is not done automatically with install.
-So maybe:

-    function gemi{ gem keep "$1" && gem install "$1"; }
+##@global

+##Gemsets

+Allow you to install multiple versions of a gem in a single Ruby: <https://rvm.io/gemsets/basics>

+Create gemset named `gemsetname` for Ruby 1.9.2:

+    rvm 1.9.2
+    rvm gemset create gemset_name

+Use that gemset;

+    rvm 1.9.2@gemset_name

+Install a gem for the default gemset:

+    rvm 1.9.2
+    gem install rails -v 2.3.3

+Install another version for the gemset we created;

+    rvm 1.9.2@gemset_name
+    gem install rails -v 2.3.2

+The `@global` gemset is visible whenever a gemset other than the default is used.

+List gemsets:

+    rvm gemset list

+Delete gemset:

+    rvm gemset delete gemset_name

 #rdoc